 Since ancient times, freight and debris have been washed ashore from shipwrecked vessels along the Munakata coast.
 Things collected there were looked upon as sacred objects, and were used to help offset the cost of repairs on subordinate shrines of Munakata Taisha.
 The imperial court at that time formally recognized the privilege, and that area of the sea was governed by Munakata Taisha as a sacred precinct.
 In recent years, however, plastic bags and containers, styrofoam and other garbage has also been carried ashore by the currents.
 Some pine groves exhibit conspicuous damage from beetles that feed on pine trees.

 The local people want to leave a beautiful shoreline for future generations, and with that thought in mind, neighborhood associations and volunteer organizations, schools, businesses and other groups are engaging in conservation activities such as coastal cleanup projects, planting pine seedlings, and other works.

 Thanks to their devoted efforts, a beautiful coastline worthy of its classic description as "white sand and green pines" is being preserved.

-In the ancient ritsuryo legal system, districts where especially important shrines for the state were located were called "sacred districts" (shingun).
+In the ancient ritsuryo legal system, some local districts where especially important shrines for the state were located were called "sacred districts" (shingun).
 Munakata was designated as one of these eight sacred districts.